adogio/Eilloy/README.md

 ## Development

-Two command line is required
+Two command line is required, to develop this repo, `npm -g install typescript` is required.

 ```bash
 make electron # For electron